Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 These tips and tricks for the home have been passed down from generation to generation, but do they still hold up today?
 You better believe it!

-No need to scramble for a ruler every time you have to measure something big.
+No need to scramble for a tape measure every time you have to measure something big.
 Draw a ruler on your shop floor with a permanent-ink, felt-tip marker.
 It won’t be accurate enough for precise measurements, but for rough cutting it will save you time and effort.
 When the markings start to wear off, just redo them. — Christine Smith

 Trapeze Clothes Hanger

 Here’s a quick way to add another clothes rod in a closet.
 It’s an especially useful update for a child’s closet, because you can easily adjust the height to accommodate a changing wardrobe and a growing child.
 Use lightweight chain, attached to both the upper and lower rods with screw hooks.
 Squeeze the screw hooks closed with a pliers. — Jim Shephard

 Lawn Fertilizer Markers